ocornut/imgui/README.md

 [![Build Status](https://travis-ci.org/ocornut/imgui.svg?branch=master)](https://travis-ci.org/ocornut/imgui)
 [![Coverity Status](https://scan.coverity.com/projects/4720/badge.svg)](https://scan.coverity.com/projects/4720)

 (This library is free and will stay free, but needs your support to sustain its development.
 There are lots of desirable new features and maintenance to do.
-If you work for a company using ImGui or have the means to do so, please consider financial support)
+If you work for a company using ImGui or have the means to do so, please consider financial support.
+I can invoice for private support, custom development etc.)

 [![Patreon](https://cloud.githubusercontent.com/assets/8225057/5990484/70413560-a9ab-11e4-8942-1a63607c0b00.png)](http://www.patreon.com/imgui) [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5Q73FPZ9C526U)